Updated 11/04/25

 Step Three

-Move to a coldframe or unheated greenhouse and keep well-watered.
-Or you can plant direct into a bed – prepare the soil by digging over and adding organic material.
+Finally, move to a coldframe or unheated greenhouse and keep well-watered.
+Or you can plant directly into a bed – prepare the soil by digging over and adding organic material.
 Push your spade in and wiggle it about to create a trench for the cuttings.
 Allow 10 to 15cm between cuttings and water in well.

 rose-cuttings-in-rooting-hormone-then-pot